polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 Day 63: 24/2/2021
 Polarbeargo
+* Sign up as a Python mentor for unmatched mentees :star:.
 * Examine [English Proficiency for Graduate Studies Certificate Course 2 Applying Research Skill](https://www.coursera.org/mastertrack/graduate-english-proficiency-asu-cert?utm_campaign=ZWVr4BfkEeuBo8m8_7foAg&utm_medium=email&utm_source=marketing).
 Watching Week 2 and wrote graded discussion.
 It's very deep and a process need self reflection with the lecture material.
 * Practicing HackerRank and LeetCode.
 * Today I know I’ve been accepted as a mentor for Kaggle’s BIPOC Grant Program :blush:!
 It's exciting and I scream.
 Hope I can manage to it with English Proficiency for Graduate Studies Certificate Course 2 Applying Research Skill not sure I can handle it but this is a good change for me,too.
 The writing projects is intense but very helpful while writing for a significant problem, tackling through it and self reflection.